edeno/Prospectus-Presentation/src/presentation.md

 - Aim \#1: LFP Analysis
 - Aim \#2  Single Neuron and Population Analysis
-- Aim \#3: Tools for multi-dimensional investigation of electrophyisological datasets
+- NEW Aim \#3: Tools for multi-dimensional investigation of electrophyisological datasets
 - Status of the Project

 # Aim \#1